Swapnil52/Instagram-Clone/README.md

 # Instagram-Clone
 This is a clone of the popular image sharing app Instagram.
 It features a login system powered by Parse.
 Users can follow others, view their posts and upload their own images.
+(Made for learning purposes)

 ### Features
 ##1.
 Login System using Parse